 1. Google AdSense

-Google AdSense is ideal for small to medium forums looking for easy monetization with minimal setup.
+Google AdSense is ideal for small to medium-sized forums seeking easy monetization with minimal setup.
 It is best for sites with consistent, high-quality content and steady traffic.
 The network provides access to a global pool of advertisers, ensuring high fill rates across niches.
 Forums with very low traffic or content that violates policies may struggle with approval or risk account suspension.

 Key Features: